exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 ## 2. Support unknown log level

-Unfortunately, occasionally some log messages have an unknown log messages.
-To gracefully handle these log messages in the function `parse_log_level`, add an `Unknown` member to the `LogLevel` enum which is returned when parsing an unknown log level:
+Unfortunately, some log messages occasionally appear with an _unknown_ severity.
+To gracefully handle these 'mysterious' log messages in the function `parse_log_level`, add an `Unknown` member to the `LogLevel` enum which is returned when parsing an unknown log level:

 ```python
 parse_log_level("[XYZ]: Overly specific, out of context message")